Does anyone like to be criticized?

 I received a stinging reply from the editor’s assistant, someone about my same age.
 He had sent my letter back, marked up like a high school term paper, criticizing my writing and pointing out grammatical errors.

 But after my internal tirade, I burst into tears.
-As painful as it was to admit it, he was right — I had made mistakes in the letter.
+As painful as it was to admit it, the positive criticism was accurate — I had made mistakes in the letter.
 I could have done better.

-Although his delivery was sorely lacking, the editor's assistant taught me two powerful lessons with his comments: first, proofread everything before sending it, and second, don't ignore criticism just because it stings.
+Although the delivery of his critique was sorely lacking, the editor’s assistant taught me two powerful lessons with his comments: first, proofread everything before sending it, and second, don’t ignore constructive feedback just because it stings.
 It might actually help you.

-The lesson the assistant could have (or should have) learned was how to offer criticism in a way that doesn't leave the other person reeling.
-That's a skill that can win you a lot of respect and good will in your professional and personal life.
+The lesson the assistant could have (or should have) learned was how to give constructive criticism in a way that doesn’t leave the other person reeling.
+That’s a skill that can win you a lot of respect and good will in your professional and personal life.